 In general, results across the three models testing different exogenous food count measures show similar results.
 The Caloric model consistently has more significant variables than the other two models.
 This might be due to the fact that calories are more closely linked to the quantity of food consumed which we suppose is easier to influence than the nutritional diversity of crops grown.
 In addition, in none of the models were the time estimates significant for the Calories model.
 Calories consumed appear to be unaffected through time, as opposed to nutritional intake.
 This surprising conclusion needs to be further investigated.
 Of the three exogenous variables tested, the number of different crops shows significant results for each model and similar results for the other exogenous variables in the model.
 We therefore recommend using it as a measure of the overall nutritional and caloric health of a household.

-Subdivided income and non-linear variables

-Table 5: Time-effect regression results with subdivided income